puiutucutu/pareto.js/API.md

 **tail** : ```_.tail(array)```

-Gets all but the first element of an array.
+Gets all, except the first element of an array.

 ```js
 _.tail([1, 2, 3]) // [2, 3]